haquetarif/haquetarif.github.io/_posts/2022-06-19-Coding-For-Non-Engineers-in-2022.md

 ### Step 3: Get a Feel for Object Oriented Programming

-It's very much likely that you've heard of Object Oriented Programming (OOP) somewhere.
-It is one of the most popular programming paradigms in modern world.
-To become a solid programmer you need to have a good understanding about what it is.
+As you are reading this blog post, you’re likely to hear of Object Oriented Programming (OOP) somewhere.
+It is one of the most popular programming paradigms in the modern world.
+So, to become a solid programmer, you need to understand what it is.

-I told you before that my plan is to become a PHP developer.
-But I researched that the most ideal object oriented language is Java.
-So I took some very elementary courses on Java to get a feel for OOP.
+I told you before that I plan to become a PHP developer.
+But I researched that the ideal object-oriented language is Java.
+So I took some elementary courses on Java to get a feel for OOP.

 | ![Object-Oriented Design by Barron and Olivia Stone](https://www.evernote.com/l/AoQ3rsO4-55PHpYfNIkF7gDX0b1cfA22JtMB/image.png) |
 |:--:|
 | <b>Object-Oriented Design by Barron and Olivia Stone (Image: LinkedIn Learning)</b>|

 This course by Barron and Olivia Stone can be a great starting point.
-It's a very fun and engagine course.
-Here you get to know the basics of OOP with real-world example.
-To complete this course you need to have a very basic coding experience.
-So completing the C part of the CS50 can be more than okay.
+It’s an enjoyable and engaging course.
+Here you get to know the basics of OOP with real-world examples.
+To complete this course, you need to have an elementary coding experience.
+So doing the C part of the CS50 can be more than enough.

-In this you don't have to code actually.
-You will get to grasp the main idea behind the OOP paradigm.
+In this, you don’t have to code.
+Instead, you will get to grasp the main idea behind the OOP paradigm.

-You can complete it on LinkedIn Learning follwing [this link](https://www.linkedin.com/learning-login/share?account=95231473&forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fprogramming-foundations-object-oriented-design-3%3Ftrk%3Dshare_ent_url%26shareId%3DQH1p4hlUTLyAZN47lmZtXQ%253D%253D).
+You can complete it on LinkedIn Learning by following [this link](https://www.linkedin.com/learning-login/share?account=95231473&forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fprogramming-foundations-object-oriented-design-3%3Ftrk%3Dshare_ent_url%26shareId%3DQH1p4hlUTLyAZN47lmZtXQ%253D%253D).

-To better understand OOP fundamentals I would suggest you two courses on Java.
-They are also hosted on LinkedIn Learning.
+After this, to better understand OOP fundamentals, I suggest you take two courses on Java.
+They are also available on LinkedIn Learning.

-Both of the courses are created by Kathryn Hodge.
-The the first one is "Learning Java" [(link)](https://www.linkedin.com/learning-login/share?account=95231473&forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Flearning-java-4%3Ftrk%3Dshare_ent_url%26shareId%3DTcfPoX58RmaneL3Wa14ggQ%253D%253D).
+Both of the courses are by Kathryn Hodge.
+The first one is “Learning Java” [(link)](https://www.linkedin.com/learning-login/share?account=95231473&forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Flearning-java-4%3Ftrk%3Dshare_ent_url%26shareId%3DTcfPoX58RmaneL3Wa14ggQ%253D%253D).

 The second one is Java Object-Oriented Programming [(link)](https://www.linkedin.com/learning-login/share?account=95231473&forceAccount=false&redirect=https%3A%2F%2Fwww.linkedin.com%2Flearning%2Fjava-object-oriented-programming-2%3Ftrk%3Dshare_ent_url%26shareId%3Dmypsh16JR2%252BDjb8hvnQihg%253D%253D).

-The first course teaches you the very basics of Java and the second one teaches the implementations of the OOP concepts.
+The first course teaches you the basics of Java.
+And the second one teaches the implementations of the OOP concepts.

 (to be continued)